MartinYeung5/AIStarknet-anti-fraud/README.md

 * user can report the fraud case

 ## Project structure
+1. Starknet
-1. Smart contract
+1.1. smart contract
+* account abstraction
 2. Web frontend
 3. AI
-* using Gemini to preform the analysis process of fraud risk.
+3.1. using Gemini to preform the analysis process of fraud risk.

 ## What's next for
 1. Tool/plugin for web3 wallet